-We also make several modifications to the weights that we use from the DR14 spectra.
-First, for the elements C, N, and Fe, we cut several of the smallest non-zero weights from consideration.
-This is because, between DR12 and DR14, the number of pixels with non-zero weights available for these elements increased by an order of magnitude, due to the additions to the line list described above (the numbers of non-zero weights for the remaining elements are of similar sizes between DR12 and DR14).
-For example, the number of non-zero weights for C increases from 513 in DR12 to 3800 in DR14, which is concerning since this means that more than half of the pixels in the wavelength range of APOGEE contribute a signal to C. This means that analyzing C using its full set of windows will result in a small amount of signal being picked up from other elements since, despite the efforts of ASPCAP to subtract the contribution of other elements at the same pixel as described above, some contamination still occurs.
+We also make modifications to the weights we use.
+For C, N, and Fe, we remove several of the smallest non-zero weights from consideration.
+This is because, between DR12 and DR14, the number of pixels with non-zero weights available for these elements increases by an order of magnitude, due to the additions to the line list described above (the numbers of non-zero weights for the remaining elements are of similar sizes between DR12 and DR14).
+For example, the number of non-zero weights for C increases from 513 in DR12 to 3,800 in DR14, which is concerning since this implies that more than half of the pixels in APOGEE's wavelength range contribute a signal to C. This means that analysing C using its full set of windows will result in a small amount of signal being picked up from other elements since, despite the efforts of ASPCAP to subtract the contribution of other elements at the same pixel, some contamination still occurs.
 The increased number of lines also has the effect of increasing our run times significantly.
-Upon examination of these non-zero weights, we see that a large number of them are extremely small in value, which means that they are unlikely to contribute significantly to our analysis of these elements.
-In order to avoid contamination from other elements and obtain more reasonable run times for our analysis of C, N, and Fe, we make a cut on the DR14 windows by removing the non-zero weights in DR14 that are smaller than the smallest 70\% of the non-zero DR12 weights.
-This allows us to use the non-zero weights in DR14 that correspond to the strongest non-zero weights in DR12, which helps us keep our method as similar as possible to that developed in B16.
-We tested various different percentages of the smallest lines to cut, and we found that cutting the smallest 70\% of the non-zero DR12 weights provides us with more reasonable run times and numbers of non-zero weights for C, N, and Fe in DR14 that are of comparable size to the set of non-zero weights for these elements in DR12.
+A large number of these non-zero weights are extremely small in value, which means they are unlikely to contribute significantly to our analysis.
+To mitigate these problems, we make a cut on the DR14 windows for C, N, and Fe by removing the non-zero weights in DR14 that are smaller than the smallest 70\% of the non-zero DR12 weights.
+This allows us to use the non-zero weights in DR14 that correspond to the strongest non-zero weights in DR12, keeping our method as similar as possible to B16.
+We tested various percentages of the smallest lines to cut and found that 70\% provides us with more reasonable run times and numbers of non-zero weights for C, N, and Fe that are of comparable size to the corresponding set in DR12.

-The second modification that we make to the windows is related our use of the \textsc{Polynomial Spectral Modelling} (\textsc{PSM}) code \citep{psm}, where we mask elemental weights in DR14 that are outside of the bounds of the APOGEE detectors used in DR12.
-This modification is described in detail in Section~\ref{sec:make_sim}.

 We make use of 15 elements in APOGEE: C, N, O, Na, Mg, Al, Si, S, K, Ca, Ti, V, Mn, Fe, and Ni.